Make Your Own Unique Degree with an Associate in Interdisciplinary Studies

 - Potential credit for various college courses, military training, or other non-traditional sources of credit that qualify; transfer in as much as you can to complete your degree even faster!

-- Transfer in up to 50% of major-specific credits and 75% of the total degree
+- Transfer in up to 75% of the total degree

 - This degree program falls under the College of Arts and Sciences